MioHu/Foodie/README.md

 # Foodie
 ## Overview
 Foodie is a responive recipe website built with MERN stack and deployed to Amazon EC2.
-Recipe information was fetched from a public API [TheMealDB](https://www.themealdb.com/) and reviews for recipes were saved to local database.
+Recipe information was fetched from a public API [TheMealDB](https://www.themealdb.com/) and comments for recipes were saved to local database.
 There are a lot of DOM manipulation, event listeners, and CSS animations to bring the site to life.

 ## Technologies used
 * Client: React, Material UI, Bootstrap